groonga/groonga/doc/source/reference/tokenizers.rst

 in continuous symbols and non-ASCII characters.

 ``TokenBigramIgnoreBlankSplitSymbolAlphaDigit`` tokenizes symbols,
 alphabets and digits by bigram tokenize method.
+It means that all characters are tokenized by bigram tokenize method.

 You can find difference of them by ``Hello 日 本 語 ! ! !
 777`` text because it has symbols and non-ASCII characters with white spaces,